 An example of a breathing exercise would be breathing in while counting to five, holding for five counts, and then breathing out for five counts and repeating the process.

-Do you have a co-worker or friend who can always make you laugh?
-Keep him around!
+Watch a funny video on YouTube or call a friend who can always make you laugh.
 “Seek laughter every single day," advised Lea.
 "Something that makes you laugh and smile will help renew your emotional energy, especially if you’ve had a bad conversation with someone.”

 Finally, try out a vitamin B complex.
 According to Chavez, a lot of people are depleted in B vitamins, and since we don’t get as many B vitamins through our diet, a vitamin-B complex is something that many people can benefit from.

 “B vitamins help with neurotransmitters and adrenal glands and are used in tons of biochemical pathways in your body.
 You should notice an increase in energy right away,” Chavez said.
 Talk to your doctor about whether a supplement would be right for you.